 Yet one of the most severe and urgent forms of harm remains insufficiently addressed: live online child sexual exploitation and abuse via video calls and livestreaming.

-If technology is effectively harnessed by these tech companies for the purpose of stopping abuse from happening, it could dramatically change the landscape, cutting off offenders’ access, disrupting the crime in real time, and protecting children before the harm ever occurs.
+If technology is effectively harnessed in this way, it could dramatically change the landscape, cutting off offenders’ access, disrupting the crime in real time, and protecting children before the harm ever occurs.

-Platforms already have the resources and the technical ability — the real question is whether they will use the power they have to protect children.
+Companies in the digital ecosystem already have the resources and the technical ability.
+The real question is whether they will use the power they have to protect children.

 Although some companies have implemented tools to detect live CSEA in public livestreams—such as Meta on Facebook and Instagram Live, and Google on YouTube—none of these measures extend to their private or one-to-one video calling services, including Messenger and Google Meet.
 Likewise, Apple (FaceTime), Discord, Microsoft (Teams), Snapchat, and WhatsApp have not developed or deployed tools to detect CSEA in video calls. eSafety emphasized that any service enabling live video—whether one-to-many broadcasts or one-to-one calls—must address the risk of live online CSEA and take stronger steps to prevent harm.